RKSouth/Code_quiz/README.md

  ## Credits

-I would like to thank Kerwin, Manuel, Roger, Jerome and all my classmates for helping me understand this subject matter and anyone that contributed to make the base code.
+I would like to thank Kerwin, Manuel, Roger, Jerome and all my classmates for helping me understand this subject matter.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)